 Meanwhile, Mom and Dad were in the living room watching the heavy snowfall out the window while my brothers and I slept.
 In a little while my Dad got up and went to the phone and made a call.
 He spoke for a bit then got his car keys and headed for the door while Mom watched him with a puzzled look.
-He told my Mom he’d forgotten something and would be back in a bit.
-He was gone for a while.
-When Dad came back, he was covered in snow and had a pretty package, no nametag, wrapped with a great big bow and placed it under the tree.
+Dad told my Mom he’d forgotten something and would be back in a bit.
+He was away for a while.
+When Dad came back, he was covered in snow and had wrapped package, no nametag, wrapped with a great big bow and placed it under the tree nicely.
 Dad would do stuff like that from time to time, so Mom never asked about it.
 They spoke quietly about what they needed to do and went to their secret hiding place and brought out the gifts that were to be from Santa.
 My new bike was among them.

-When morning arrived the usual chaos broke out as it does on Christmas morning.
-Presents were opened, and paper was flying.
+When morning arrived, the usual chaos broke out as it does on Christmas morning.
+Presents were opened, and the paper was flying.
 I loved my new bike, my gift from Santa, and wanted to take it for a spin.
 No surprise, I wasn’t allowed because of the snow.
 So I watched while everyone opened the remaining presents.
 Mom received a beautiful crystal necklace in a pretty box with a big bow.
 You could tell she recognized the box.
 It was a total and unexpected surprise for Mom.
-Dad received a new special Slide Rule he’d always wanted.
-My two brothers received the usual boy toys, and were having a blast.
+Dad received a new special kind of Slide Rule he’d always wanted.
+My two brothers received the usual boy toys and were having a blast.

 How the sewing machine appeared under our tree, was a mystery for a long time.
 That Christmas present renewed belief in Santa.

 As I grew into a young adult, I finally heard the story behind that gift from Santa, the mini sewing machine.